utcompling/tacc-hadoop/README.md

 Now log out and back in, or simply `source ~/tacc-hadoop/hadoop-conf/hadoop-env.sh`.

-Other useful modules: `module load python/2.7.1-epd`
+Other useful modules that you can load on TACC: `module load python/2.7.1-epd`

 ## Cluster commands

 Start a cluster:

-    start 10 5   # reserve a 5-machine cluster for 10 hours
+    # Tacc-Hadoop command to reserve a 5-machine cluster for 10 hours.
+    # JobName can be anything without spaces and is not required
+    start 10 5 JobName

+    # Tacc cluster commands to check on the status of your task request
-    showq        # show the queue
+    showq
-    qstat        # show the queue information
+    qstat

-    nn           # ssh to the namenode
+    # Tacc-Hadoop command to ssh to the namenode
+    nn

     # run the pi test job
     hadoop jar $HADOOP_HOME/hadoop-*examples*.jar pi 10 1000